maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 vim metricbeat.yml
 ```

 The metricbeat.yml will open.
 To start editing the file, type the letter `i` (for insert).
-Copy-paste the code snipet in the Elastic Cloud section :
+Copy-paste the code snippet in the Elastic Cloud section :

 ![image](https://maelfabien.github.io/assets/images/ela_11.jpg)